 - Select an SSL-certificate that will be used for this mail domain.
 "New self-signed" is a free untrusted certificate.
 If you use it for a public website the connection will be considered insecure.
 "New Let's Encrypt certificate" is a free trusted certificate that you can use if you have set up the integration with Let's Encrypt.
 Learn more under Integration with Let’s Encrypt.
 For more information about certificates please refer to SSL certificates.

-- Enter an Email address of the contact person.
+- Enter the Email address of the contact person.

 - Click on Ok.